 - Treatment for both anxiety and LSD addiction use should occur concurrently.

 Whether someone is living with anxiety or using LSD, treating an anxiety disorder and co-occurring substance use disorder requires a trained professional.
-If you or a loved one struggles with addiction and a co-occurring mental health condition like anxiety, help is available at treatment centers across the country.
+If you or a loved one struggles with addiction and a co-occurring mental health condition like anxiety, treatment options for LSD is available at treatment centers across the country.
 The Recovery Village offers comprehensive treatment for substance use and co-occurring disorders.
 For more information about our care options, contact us today.